 Following grad school, Justin served as the Director of Education at the Glendale Centre Theatre for five years where he taught multiple classes, organized field trips and conducted workshops at schools throughout the southland.
 He also was a full time faculty member for four years at the Los Angeles County High School for the Arts where he taught numerous courses including acting, voice/speech, movement, theatre history and technical theatre.

 since it opened.
 The following year, he created Shakespearience which he directs and performs in every year.
 Justin also wrote all of the study materials for the program which include lesson plans, worksheets and a wide range of Common Core aligned assessments.
-To date, Shakespearience has been seen by over 80,000 students making it California's most widely attended theatrical field trip and has been profiled numerous times by the Glendale News Press, the Burbank Leader, the La Canada Valley Sun and The Shakespeare Standard.
+To date, Shakespearience has been seen by 100,000 students making it California's most widely attended theatrical field trip and has been profiled numerous times by the Glendale News Press, the Burbank Leader, the La Canada Valley Sun and The Shakespeare Standard.

 Justin has continued to create original educational programs with the opening of the Summer Arts Conservatory at LACHSA in 2013, the Summer Film Camp in 2017 as well as the upcoming launch of The Acting Classroom in 2019.
 All of the educational programs created by Justin are operated and administered by his company, Theatrical Education Group, which he founded in 2004.
 Over 190 public and private schools throughout southern California have been served by the different camps, field trips, classes, workshops and seminars offered by Theatrical Education Group.